hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 ### With a generic toggle

 There may be use cases in which the `InfoText` toggle doesn't work in a specific context or design.
-These cases should be rare, but if it's necessary it's possible to use an alternative content as "toggle" with the `ToggleGeneric` yielded component:
+These cases should be rare, but if necessary it's possible to use an alternative content as a "toggle" with the `ToggleGeneric` yielded component:

 ```handlebars
 <Hds::RichTooltip as |RT|>